sumg231/bear-cookie-grabber/README.md

 ### 4. Conifgurable Options:

 ```
-Now once you've given your file a name you can pick between some options by typing either y or n for each one.
+Now once you've given your image link you can pick between some options by typing either y or n for each one.
 After
 having done that the file will be built and ready for usage.
 ```